BDC Hamburger Icon

 Payment gateway vs. payment processor FAQs

-A merchant account is essentially an arrangement with the bank to create a space for pending transactions.
+A merchant account is an arrangement with a bank that creates a space for pending transactions.
 Funds are held in a merchant account before being credited to your business’s bank account.
-A merchant account is distinct from a payment gateway because it doesn’t transmit encrypted data.
+Unlike a payment gateway, a merchant account doesn’t transmit encrypted data.
 Instead, it transmits funds related to the transaction.
 The payment will be held temporarily in the merchant account as the transaction is finalized.
 After that, the funds will pass through the merchant account and into your business’s bank account.
-To set up your merchant account, a payment processing company will assign you a merchant ID number.
-A merchant account is necessary to accept credit and debit card payments from your customers unless you operate as a submerchant with a payment facilitator, such as Square or Stripe.
 Read our review of Square and our Stripe review to learn how the services can act as payment facilitators.

-Stripe is a payment processor with an included payment gateway and merchant account.
+Stripe is a payment processor that includes a payment gateway and merchant account.
 That enables Stripe’s merchants to accept payments online, in person, without a card present and with no additional companies or services needed.

 Amazon Pay is an online payment processor that allows Amazon customers to buy from a business’s website using their Amazon accounts.
-Customers do not have to create a new account or enter their credit card information on your site to pay.
 To add the payment method to your site, you must set up an Amazon Pay account, configure the service and integrate it into your website.

 Did you find this content helpful?